How To Build Your Food Business Part 2

 If you’re just starting to market your product on social media it can be beneficial to see how your competitors are using their platforms.
 Go and check out your competitor’s social media pages, observe how regularly they are posting, how they interact with the people who visit their pages and what kind of content they are posting.
 You can recreate what they are doing and also find better, more innovative ways to do it.

-While creating social media accounts are free at the start, it is important to recognize that spending money on social media will make your pages more successful.
-Don’t be afraid to spend money on Facebook ads, or to boost posts – especially recipes and blog posts.
+While creating social media accounts are free at the start, it is important to recognize that spending money on social media will expand your brand presence to more people.
+Don’t be afraid to spend money on Facebook and Instagram ads, or to boost posts – especially recipes and blog posts.
 If your target audience spends time on social media, investing in social media ads and spending money to boost posts is an easy way to directly reach your ideal demographic.

 If you’ve created a website for your food business and are active on a number of different social media platforms, you have a good head start when it comes to marketing your product.
 But there are still other marketing strategies that can add to your product’s success.
 One effective strategy is getting a food blogger to do a review of your product.
 Find a blogger that has a good following on social media and connect with them.
 But before just calling them up out of the blue, make sure you follow them on their social media pages and take a look at the kind of content they’ve published.